krokofant64/16BitCpu/README.md

-# KF16 - 16-bit CPU
+# K16 - 16-bit CPU
-The goal of this project is to design a simple 16-bit CPU, the KF16 (short for KrokoFant16 :smile:).
+The goal of this project is to design a simple 16-bit CPU, the K16 (short for Krokofant16 :smile:).

 The CPU has a RISC inspired instruction set and it can address up to 64 K of 16-bit words.

+The CPU has 7 16-bit registers:

+R1 ..
+R5 are general purpose registers.

+R6 (SP) is used as stack pointer.

+R7 (PC) is used as program counter.

 The table below shows the encoding of the instructions and their mnemonics: